Materials-Informatics-Laboratory/Catalyst/README.md

 task = GNNTask.graph_vector(target_key="target_vector")
 ```

+Use `graph_vector` only when the three output components belong to one geometric vector.
+If the graph has several unrelated scalar labels, use `graph_multiscalar` instead.

 ### `scalar_gradient`

 Use `scalar_gradient` for models that predict a scalar and train against the gradient of that scalar with respect to an input such as atomic positions.